-The exact cause of popliteal aneurysms is not known, though atherosclerosis may play a key role.
-Trauma to the artery may also cause a popliteal aneurysm.
+We don't know the exact cause of popliteal aneurysms.
+Atherosclerosis may play a role.
+Injury of the artery may also cause a popliteal aneurysm.

 - Have high cholesterol